Music may seem like a pretty complex idea at first.

 You have to listen to a variety of music just to listen to how other composers thought about their musical compositions.

-The second thing you have to learn is reading and analyzing musical notes.
+The second thing you have to learn is reading and analyzing musical notes and compositions.

 Reading music will help you understand it better, and this activity shouldn’t really be underestimated but should rather be embraced.